 - Pharmacies are required to nominate a responsible pharmacist and register with the Department of Health and Human Services before they begin providing vaccinations.
 Registration will require completion of an application form for a government funded vaccine account.
 An application for government funded vaccine account form can be downloaded below.

-The Secretary Approval was published in the Government Gazette S 80 21 February 2021 pp. 4-7 (Pharmacist Immuniser – SARS-CoV-2 (COVID-19) VACCINE) and available to download from the Secretary Approval - Pharmacist Immuniser (COVID-19) page or accessible via the Medicines and Poisons – Secretary Approvals webpage.
+The amended Secretary Approval was published in the Government Gazette S 208 7 May 2021 (Pharmacist Immuniser – SARS-CoV-2 (COVID-19) VACCINE) and available to download from the Secretary Approval - Pharmacist Immuniser (COVID-19) page or accessible via the Medicines and Poisons – Secretary Approvals webpage.
+This approval supersedes the Secretary Approval: Pharmacist Immuniser – SARS-CoV-2 (COVID-19) VACCINE published in the Government Gazette S 80 21 February 2021 pp.4-7.

 Fees and charges by Pharmacist Immunisers